-Forest biodiversity and climate
+Forest biodiversity and climate at the macro scale

 Over two decades of experimental research and modeling now shifts to eastern North America.
 The collaboration is funded by the Macrosystems program of the National Science Foundation and includes:

 Jim Clark – Duke University

 Mike Dietze – University of Illinois